As I sit down to write this blog post I start to think about my beautiful children and how much I cherish

 One of the most cherished moments in time is the moment you hold your first born child.
 Your garment bag is sitting ready to go by the front door as you are eagerly awaiting to get to the hospital to welcome your baby into the world.

-It’s all so clear like it was yesterday.
+It’s all so clear like it just happened yesterday.
 The moment your child’s eyes first connect to your eyes, the soft smell of their sweet skin and the joy that encompasses your entire being is priceless and unforgettable!

 You strive to document each smile, every laugh and the sudden moment they keep rolling over every time you happen to be looking away.